Shyam-723/Sheets_Image_Test/README.md

 1. Open the Google Sheet (`ImageTest` tab).
 2.  **Add a new row** under the existing data.
 3. In the `Image URL` column, **paste a public, direct, and embeddable image link.**
-    * **Crucial:** Use reliable image hosts designed for embedding, such as:
-        * Images uploaded directly to this GitHub repository (e.g., `https://raw.githubusercontent.com/shyam-723/Sheets_Image_Test/main/path/to/your/image.jpeg`)
-        * Postimages.org (use the "Direct link" option)
-        * Cloudinary (free tier available)
     * **Avoid:** Imgur gallery links, Google Drive viewer links, or images copied directly from Google Image Search, as these often have hotlinking restrictions and will not display.
 4. Optionally, add content to the `Link` and `Caption` columns for that row.
 5.  **Save the Google Sheet** (changes are auto-saved).